desdevol/ezdine/README.md

 Ezdine is an simple web restaurant management system.
-It is written in JavaScript and PHP. <br>
+It is written in JavaScript and PHP. <hr>

 **User Guide:**
   1. Simply uses xampp to run offline. <br><br>